sinatra/sinatra.github.com/configuration.markdown

 Sinatra can be used in threaded environments where more than a single request is processed at a time.
 However, not all applications and libraries are thread-safe and may cause intermittent errors or general weirdness.
-Enabling the `:lock` option causes all requests to synchronize on a mutex lock, ensuring that only a single request is processed at a time.
+Enabling the `:lock` setting causes all requests to synchronize on a mutex lock, ensuring that only a single request is processed at a time.

-The `:lock` option is disabled by default.
+The `:lock` setting is disabled by default.

 ### `:show_exceptions` - enable classy error pages